21 Best Singer Websites (Examples) 2026

 Built with: Squarespace

-Jonathan Jackson has a full-screen home page with a background image, text and an “enter site” button.
-Additionally, you’ll also find social media buttons at the bottom of the screen.
+Jonathan Jackson has a full-screen home page with a background image, text, and an “enter site” button.
+You’ll also find social media buttons at the bottom of the screen.

-Furthermore, this is a clean website with a basic header, with centered logo and a plain footer.
+Furthermore, this is a clean website with a basic header, a centered logo, and a plain footer.

 Note: Create a clean and simple website to make your work pop more.